uva-math/uva-math-code/drp/faq.md

 **Do I get credit for participating?**

-There is no course credit for participating in DRP.
+There is an optional course credit for participating in DRP!